Why Is My Dog Limping?

 Splints are available to brace and support lower leg injuries as they heal, here are the different types of pet splints:

 Adjustable Pet Splint is the most flexible option for any leg injury.
-An adjustable splint is perfect for lower leg injuries in either the front or back.
-Also allowing you to change the splint’s angle and width to perfectly fit your dog’s leg.
+Sold exclusively to veterinary professionals, the adjustable splint is perfect for lower leg injuries in either the front or back.
+Also allowing a vet to change the splint’s angle and width to perfectly fit a dog’s leg.

 Knee Injury in Dogs